servicetitan/Stl.Fusion/README.md

 ![](docs/img/Stl-Fusion-Chat-Sample.gif)

-Note that "Composition" sample shown in a separate window in the bottom-right corner also properly updates its page - in particular, it captures the last chat message.
-It's actually the most interesting example there, since it "composes" the final state (its UI model) by two different ways:
+Note that "Composition" sample shown in a separate window in the bottom-right corner also properly updates everything.
+It shows Fusion's ability to use both local `IComputed<T>` instances and client-side replicas of similar server-side instances to compute a new value that properly tracks all these dependencies and updates accordingly:
-* One is
+* First panel's UI model is
   [composed on the server-side](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/Blazor/Server/Services/ServerSideComposerService.cs);
-  its replica is published to all the clients
+  its client-side replica is bound to the component displaying the panel
-* And another one is
+* And the second panel uses an UI model
-  [composed completely on the client](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/Blazor/Client/Services/ClientSideComposerService.cs) by combining other server-side replicas.
+  [composed completely on the client](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/Blazor/Client/Services/ClientSideComposerService.cs) by combining server-side replicas of all the values used there.
 * **The surprising part:** two above files are almost identical!

 "Server Screen" sample captures and shares server screen in real time, and